 The collaboration server uses logging for different purposes.
 All log files are written to the logging output directory (see com.unblu.logging.outputDirectory).
 The main log file is a general purpose log file that is mostly used for status messages, warnings, errors and debug output (if enabled).
 The fatal log file only contains fatal errors (if any).
-And the session log is a structured log file that logs information about all collaboration sessions that have taken place.

 Main Log File